Troubleshooting boot issues (multipath with lvm)

 # multipath -ll

-4 – Mount the root LV using the /dev/mapper and bind the /proc, /dev, /sys and /run to it:
+4) Mount the root LV using the /dev/mapper device and bind mount /proc, /dev, /sys and /run to :

 # chroot /mnt

-5 – Once in the chroot environment, make sure that the multipath is enabled again and that the paths are visible too :
+5) Once in chroot environment, make sure that the multipath is enabled again and that the paths are visible too:

-For SLES12 :6 – Make sure that local and multipathed devices are correctly listed on /etc/fstab.
+6) Make sure local and multipath devices are correctly listed in /etc/fstab.

 For multipath devices, use "UUID=" or "/dev/disk/by-id/dm-name-*" instead of "/dev/sd*" or "/dev/disk/by-*", which should be used only for local disks.

-7 – As we are still on the system activated by the chroot, change the /etc/lvm/lvm.conf and reload the lvmetad if necessary as described on step 3.
-Also make sure that there are “Found duplicate PV” entries after running the “pvscan” command.
+7) As we are still on the system activated by the chroot, change the /etc/lvm/lvm.conf and reload the lvmetad if necessary as described on step 3.
+Also make sure that there are no “Found duplicate PV” entries after running the “pvscan” command.

 # mount /dev/mapper/<rootvg>-<usrlv> /mnt/usr ; chroot /mnt ; mount -a